What is 4Dcell?

 The dynamic confiner is suited for varying the confinement on the cells, in a dynamic way, confining and retrieving or even varying the strength.

 The Cell Confiner can be used multiple times, depending on the use and handling.
-To keep them longer, be sure to handle them gently and clean them properly at each usage with 70% ethanol.
+To keep them longer, be sure to handle them gently and clean them properly after each use with 70% ethanol.

-Each system includes, what needs to be changed, for you to replace some parts at least once if needed.
+Each system includes a set of spare parts for you to replace some parts at least once if needed.
 We also provide additional consumables on demand.

-The height of the culture can be controlled thanks to micro pillars systems anchored on a glass slide, which are pushed/pulled by a suction cup.
+The height of the culture can be controlled thanks to a micropillar system anchored onto a glass slide, which is pushed/pulled by a suction cup.
 The height of the pillars can be adjusted from 3 µm to 20 µm.